Here’s what to do when he won’t commit.

 It would be very sad and painful to lose all that we have built up, for one of us to have to move out, to lose our connection.
 I thought you might be the one but now I’m not so sure.
 I’m creating an amazing and fun lasting partnership in my life.
 I want to get married and believe you are that person.
 If that’s not for you, it’s not for you.
 What do you think?

 Don’t throw this speech in his face as an idle threat during fights or something you endlessly harass him about to gain power in the relationship.
 If you turn it into an emotional ultimatum, you will lose personal power in the relationship.

 Show him what life is like without you.

+If he continues to drag his feet and if he won’t commit, you must take a stand.
+The single most powerful thing you can do is show him the cost of losing you.
 I know your heart is breaking.
 But you cannot settle.
 You must remember that you deserve commitment!
 This is a matter of self-love, integrity, and self-protection.
 Don’t allow yourself to endure further disappointment or to waste more of your invaluable time.